zspitz/ExpressionTreeVisualizer/README.md

 The UI consists of three parts:

 1. Tree view of the various parts of an expression tree
-2. Source code view, using the above `ExpressionToCode` library
+2. Source code view, using the above `ExpressionToString` library
 3. End nodes -- nodes in the expression tree which are not composed of other expressions

 ## Visualizer features